khamidou/khamidou.github.io/_drafts/structure_copywriting_page.markdown

 ---
 Call me weird but I've always loved reading longform sales pages.
 I guess I just like the way they gently take me by the hand.
 After reading through a couple dozens, I found the best pages [all](http://www.dw-secrets.com/) [have](http://zerotolaunchsystem.com/about/) [the](http://www.jstorimer.com/products/working-with-unix-processes) (this one is not technically long but it shares the same ideas) [same]() [structure]().

 When I was in high school, years ago, I used to study latin.
 I don't remember a lot from these days, but this one stuck with me: the action in a classical play follows three stages.
 It's always the case.
-Ancient greeks liked consistency above all.
+Ancient greeks loved consistency.

 A good longform copy page follows mostly the same structure, except it's a lot less _dramatic_[^pun].

-This structure is __Exposition__ __Tension__ __Resolution__
+This structure is __Exposition__ - __Tension__ - __Resolution__.
+In this post I'll try to explain this structure with show examples from real world ebooks.

 ## Exposition!